Life Insurance for New Parents: The Complete Sleep Easy Guide

 *Income replacement assumes replacing 70% of income after personal expenses.

-Even though Parent 2 earns less, their death would still devastate the family:
+Even though Parent 2 earns less, their death could still have a significant financial impact on the family:

 | Item | Amount |